r3s-shane/r3s-shane.github.io/_posts/2020-11-18-tmg-episode-5.md

 #### You must define your mission and core values and live by them. ####
 + If you do not define your core values and hire and measure the team and candidates against them, hiring great teammates, retaining them, and aligning incentives is going to be extremely difficult.
-	-Check out the post [How We Measure Candidates at risk3sixty]( https://risk3sixty.com/2018/12/20/how-we-measure-candidates-at-risk3sixty/)
+	- Check out the post [How We Measure Candidates at risk3sixty]( https://risk3sixty.com/2018/12/20/how-we-measure-candidates-at-risk3sixty/)

 #### Books we discussed in this episode ####
 - Gino Wickman's [Traction: Get a Grip on Your Business](https://amzn.to/2Iyj6gs)